pratistha-05/GitApp/README.md

 ## Tech Stack

 - **Kotlin**: Programming language used for the app.
-- **Jetpack Compose**: UI framework for building the user interface.
 - **Retrofit**: Networking library to make API calls to GitHub.
 - **ViewModel**: Architecture component for managing UI-related data.
 - **LiveData**: Reactive data holders for managing UI updates.